Frank Porter Graham Program on Mindfulness & Self-Compassion for Families

 The Frank Porter Graham Program on Mindfulness & Self-Compassion for Families is a suite of programs related to self-compassion in families and schools.
 Our mission is to bring specialized self-compassion training to teens, pre-teens, children, parents, educators, and all adults who traverse the lives of youth, with the ultimate goal of creating a community imbued with greater compassion for ourselves and others.

 We will explore ways of bringing programs into schools, serve as a resource for up-to-date research on self-compassion, and provide support for families toward integrating self-compassion into their lives at home.

 Self-compassion has been linked with better mental health – less depression, anxiety, and stress – in numerous research studies with both adults and teens.

-- Mindful Self-Compassion (MSC) – an 8-week adult course with a foundation of mindfulness, and a focus on cultivating self-compassion
+An 8-week or 4 or 5-day intensive adult course with a foundation of mindfulness, and a focus on cultivating self-compassion